nodenv/node-build/README.md

 * `MAKE_OPTS` (or `MAKEOPTS`) lets you pass additional options to `make`.
 * `NODE_CONFIGURE_OPTS` and `NODE_MAKE_OPTS` allow you to specify
-  configure and make options for building MRI.
+  configure and make options for building Node.
 These variables will be passed to Node only, not any dependent packages (e.g. libyaml).

 ### Checksum verification